 Given it’s equatorial location & abundant fresh water, the sheer density of wildlife in Uganda can make your head spin.
 There are (way) over 1000 confirmed bird species found in the country alone.
 And what birds, some of them look like runway models!
 We have already looked at the Violet-backs, Red-wings & Wattled Starlings, so today lets meet another member of the starling family, the Superb Starling (or Lamprotornis superbus).
 Continue reading “Birds of Uganda – Superb Starling”

 May 12th is Mothers Day in Uganda, a day for being thankful & showing appreciation to an important person in everyone’s life, their mother.
 We’d like to take this opportunity to say happy mothers day to all the mothers of Uganda (& beyond).
 Continue reading “Happy Mothers Day Uganda!”

-Another fun portrait post featuring the amazing men, women & children of ROWAN.
-Every one of the people appearing in these portraits is near & dear to our hearts.
-Some of them have encountered struggles, but that makes their smiles all the more divine.
+Welcome to flashback Friday, one of our favorite days of the week, as we feature portraits of the amazing people of ROWAN.
+Each one of the people in these portraits is absolutely dear to our hearts & we think the photography is sublime.
+Some of those featured have encountered struggles, but that simply makes their smiles all the more divine.

-Another fun flashback post featuring portraits of the amazing men, women & children of ROWAN.
-We admit it, we really enjoy looking back over the years to see just how far we’ve come.
+Welcome to another wayback Wednesday, today featuring some beautiful portraits of the cutest child.
+We are really enjoying the process of looking back over the years & seeing just how far we’ve come!
 Some of those featured have encountered struggles, but that makes their smiles all the more divine.

-Continue reading “The Amazing Kids of ROWAN: Godfrey”
+Continue reading “The Amazing Kids of ROWAN: Moses”